• Skip to main content

 California Court Grants Case Coordination

 On April 11, 2025, Judge Samantha P. Jessner of the Los Angeles Superior Court issued a landmark ruling in Videogame Addiction Cases (JCCP No. 5363), agreeing to combine six lawsuits against major video game companies.
-The cases include five lawsuits filed in Los Angeles and one in Kern County, all targeting companies like Roblox Corporation.
+These cases specifically target the makers of Roblox, Fortnite, and Minecraft, with families alleging their children became addicted as minors.

 All six cases were filed within days of each other in August 2024, and most have been designated as “complex” cases under California court rules, meaning they involve complicated legal and factual issues.